ChannelApe/channelape-docs/webhooks/README.md

 ##### Line Item Additional Fields

-The destination for the Stock Transfer Order provided by SAP.

 | Field         | Description                                       |
 | ------------- | ------------------------------------------------- |
 | UnitOfMeasure | Used by Boomi to reference SAP's Unit of Measure. |